shi-ch/CarND-Behavioral-Cloning-P3/writeup_report.md

 The data sets include 2 laps on anti-clock-wise direction, one lap on close-wise direction, two sets for recovering from left and right, and three sets for the three turns in the lap.

-The brightness of images were randomly adjusted so the data of continuous images could be very different thus the model could focus on really important characteristics of the images.

 I also use images from left camera and right camera with adjusted steering as training datasets.
 This prove to be very helpful to teach the car to stay in the track.

 To augment the data set, I also flipped images and angles thinking that this would provide more diversity to training data.